 Raising Cane’s breaks ground on new Boardman restaurant

-BOARDMAN — Raising Cane’s Chicken Fingers announced it has broken ground on a new restaurant in the township.
+Raising Cane’s Chicken Fingers announced Thursday it has broken ground on a new restaurant in the township.

-This will be the Louisiana-based company’s first location in the Youngstown area, its 30th in Ohio and its 441st overall, the company said in a news release today.
+This will be the Louisiana-based company’s first location in the Youngstown area, its 30th in Ohio and its 441st overall, the company said in a news release.

 “We’re thrilled to commence construction and can’t wait to give Caniacs in Youngstown a Raising Cane’s to call their own,” said Eric Ongaro, president of Raising Cane’s franchisee RCO Limited.